Malziq/Projects-Portfolio/Weather-App/README.md

 ## 📌 Features

 - GUI built with `tkinter`
-- Fast weather and geocoding lookups using `multiprocessing` and `threading`
+- Fast API requests for weather and geocoding lookups using `multiprocessing` and `threading`
 - Supports multiple city selection
 - Saves results to a local `.txt` file
 - Performance comparison: serial vs multithreading vs multiprocessing